TowerNZ/Engineering.Recruitment.Backend/README.md

 # Assignment
 Create an API to receive the data captured in the frontend assignment.
 You may not have to complete the frontend assignment unless explicitly told so.
-The frontend test can be found [here](https://github.com/TowerNZ/Engineering.Recruitment.Frontend)
+The frontend assignment can be found [here](https://github.com/TowerNZ/Engineering.Recruitment.Frontend)

 We recommend using C#, .Net, and WebAPI to build this API.